atomy/mannco-mastermind/README.md

 Work in progress.
 If you are a dev, you may be able to get it running, there's no release-pack available for now.

+## Features
+- Show all players from current TF2-Session
+- Show Team of player
+- Display Steam-Avatar of every player
+- Provide link to steam-profile of players
+- Show connection-stats for player, ping, loss
+- Display steam playtime and account age of player
+- Warnings-functionality, display a warning about players on your blacklist or players having VAC bans
+- Reputation system for players, you can mark players as *bots*, *hackers*, *general-warning* or *+reputation* (local database)
+- Show country flag of players

 ## Requirements
 - NodeJS (I got 18.18.1)